RocketChat/docs-old/guides/administration/admin-panel/info.md

 ![](<../../../.gitbook/assets/image (654) (1) (2).png>)

-A modal is presented prompting you to paste the new license you got from the[ RocketChat Cloud Console](https://cloud.rocket.chat/home).
+A modal is presented prompting you to paste the new license you got from the[ Rocket.Chat Cloud Console](https://cloud.rocket.chat/home).

 Clear the old license code and paste the new license code then hit the **Apply license** button.